 Robinhood rolled out its round the clock customer service and it’s been better for it.
 The platform offers several customer service options, including email, in-app, and phone support.
 Users can also access the Robinhood Help Center, which contains a range of articles and FAQs on various topics.
 Additionally, Robinhood has a Twitter account, @AskRobinhood, where users can ask questions and receive answers from the support team.

 On the other hand, Vanguard provides customer service through phone support, email support, and a comprehensive Help Center.
 Support is not available 24/7 but from 8 am to 8 pm, Monday through Friday.

 In terms of quality of support, both Robinhood and Vanguard offer excellent customer service.
 They provide prompt and efficient responses to users’ queries and complaints.

 Robinhood’s customer service team is known for its friendly and helpful attitude, and users can expect to receive responses within a reasonable time frame.
 You can talk to a live support agent by phone or chat 24 hours a day, 7 days a week.

 Vanguard’s customer service team is equally efficient and knowledgeable, providing users with timely and accurate information.
-On the phone, Vanguard is fast.
-You will have their attention at a minute’s notice.
+On the phone, Vanguard is responsive and fast.
 If you go through their email, though, you should expect a response within a day or two days maximum.
-So rest assured, you’re always in good hands with them.

 Since its initial introduction to the market, Robinhood has attracted above 15 million monthly users, mostly short-term investors.
 The simplicity and results of the app may cause you to wonder about the safety of the whole thing.